 How to Set Google as Default Search Engine with CSP Intune Profiles.
-Most of the Organisations follow the “Traditional device management approach” which uses Group policy as their primary tool to set security standards and end-user settings.
+Most Organisations follow the “Traditional device management approach,” which uses Group policy as their primary tool to set security standards and end-user settings.

 But in the modern device management approach, we should try new solutions like Windows CSPs.
-In this post, we will see how to deploy and monitor Default Search Engine CSP policy via Microsoft Intune.
+This post will see how to deploy and monitor the Default Search Engine CSP policy via Microsoft Intune.

 Content of the post

 Overview of Windows 10 CSPs

 How to Configure Default Search Engine CSP policy in Intune

 How can we monitor the Default Search Engine CSP policy from Intune console?

 There are 500 + CSPs for Windows 10 management.
 New CSPs will add for every new Windows 10 release.
 In this post, we will see how to change the default search engine in Edge to “google” instead of “Bing” using CSP.
 We will use Intune to deploy the CSP.
 Based on requirements, you can use other CSPs.